The TIR system is based on six main principles:

 - 4- 4.
 Customs control measures applied in the country of departure should be accepted by the countries of transit and destination;

 - 5- 5.
 Access to use the TIR system is controlled by the Customs authorities and the national transport Associations.
-National associations wishing to issue and guarantee TIR Carnets must fulfil minimum financial and commercial conditions and requirements before authorisation is granted.
-Similarly, transport operators wishing to use TIR Carnets must be of sound financial standing and must have no record of serious or repeated offences against Customs or tax legislation.
+National associations wishing to issue and guarantee TIR Carnets must fulfill minimum financial and commercial conditions and requirements before authorization is granted.
+Similarly, transport operators wishing to use TIR Carnets must be of sound financial standing and must have no record of serious or repeated offenses against Customs or tax legislation.
 The minimum admission requirements must be fulfilled before access is granted to both Associations and transport operators.
-Parts I and II of Annex 9 to the TIR Convention refer;
+Parts I and II of Annex 9 to the TIR Convention refer to;

 For the Customs authorities